Nuclear magnetic moment: Measurement methods

-Techniques as Transient Field have allowed measuring the g factor in nuclear states with life-times of few ps or less.
+Techniques as Transient Field have allowed measuring the g-factor in nuclear states with life-times of few picoseconds or less.

 Shell model

 According to the shell model, protons or neutrons tend to form pairs of opposite total angular momentum.
 Therefore, the magnetic moment of a nucleus with even numbers of each protons and neutrons is zero, while that of a nucleus with an odd number of protons and even number of neutrons (or vice versa) will have to be that of the remaining unpaired nucleon.
 For a nucleus with odd numbers of each protons and neutrons, the total magnetic moment will be some combination of the magnetic moments of both of the "last", unpaired proton and neutron.

 The magnetic moment is calculated through j, l and s of the unpaired nucleon, but nuclei are not in states of well defined l and s.
 Furthermore, for odd–odd nuclei, there are two unpaired nucleons to be considered, as in deuterium.
 There is consequently a value for the nuclear magnetic moment associated with each possible l and s state combination, and the actual state of the nucleus is a superposition of these.
 Thus the real (measured) nuclear magnetic moment is between the values associated with the "pure" states, though it may be close to one or the other (as in deuterium).